fatimargz/CP2-IO/README.md

 **Answer:** `IO/day1/Screenshots/BasketSizes_Floats` contains screenshots of results generated using `writeROOTFile_baskets.cpp` and `readROOTFile_baskets.cpp`.
 The following are the results:
 ![basket_floats](IO/day1/baskets_floats.png)

 Based off looking at the TTree Compression Factor and the Compression Factor for branch `vpx`, for lower batch sizes, the compression is low and then plateaus at basketsize = 128kB.
 The Disk Mean relatively stays the same throughout basketsizes, but the NRMS changes alot - I'm not sure what to make from this.
-The real times and CPU times both immediately drop at basketsize = 8 kB, goes back up a bit I think at 64kB and then exponentially drops, similar to damping.
+The real times and CPU times both immediately drop at basketsize = 8 kB, goes back up a bit, I think at 64kB, and then exponentially drops, similar to damping.